hanswillem/blender_add-on_storyboard/README.md

 # Blender Add-On Storyboard

 A simple add-on to make creating storyboards in Blender a little easier.
-To use it, the blendfile must be saved, and you need to place markers in the timeline to divide the scene into shots.
+To use it, the blendfile must be saved, there must be a camera in the scene and you need to place markers in the timeline to divide the scene into shots.
 Don't forget to place a marker at the end of the last shot.

 ### Blender 2.80 version